Sergeyir/HardProcessesLO/README.md

 ### python

-Run the python script to generate 1000 events with pythia using pythia specification from file input/pp7TeV.yaml.
+Run the python script showing simple example to generate 1000 events with pythia using pythia specification from file input/pp7TeV.yaml.
 You can change input file and number of events if needed

 ```sh
 python scripts/generate_data.py -i input/pp7TeV.yaml -n 1000